Drug Identification and Recognition: Dissociative Anesthetics

 Drug Identification and Recognition: Dissociative Anesthetics, an eLearning course in a series of Drug Identification modules, examines two of the most popular dissociative anesthetics, phencyclidine (also known as PCP) and ketamine.
 The other courses in this series include The Opioid Crisis in America; Stimulants, Depressants, Antidepressants and Inhalants and Hallucinogens.

-COURSE LENGTH: 30 MINUTES
+LEARNING HOURS: 30 MINUTES

 Arizona POST Approved Course